jknoxdev/physical-ids-telemetry/docs/analysis/threat_model.md

 # Threat Model: Physical IDS Telemetry

-This document outlines the security considerations and mitigations for the PIDS telemetry bridge.
+This document outlines the security considerations and mitigations for the kinetic ids node.

 ## 1. Adversary Model
 We assume an adversary with physical proximity to the sensor node but no initial access to the internal MQTT network.